Professional and Performing Voice Programs

 Whether a singer is a professional operatic performer or is someone who has enjoyed singing in the community for many years, anyone who identifies him or herself as a singer feels that singing is an important means of expression.

 UW Health provides comprehensive diagnosis and care for all types of singers.
-Patients are treated by an expert team that includes laryngologists, speech pathologists and other professionals who are experienced in providing treatment services to singers of all experience levels.
-Learn more
+Patients are treated by an expert team that includes laryngologists, speech pathologists, and other professionals who are experienced in providing treatment services to singers of all experience levels.

 Occupational Voice Use

-The two most common occupational voice disorders often occur together.
-They include:
+The two most common occupational voice disorders often occur together: Hoarseness and poor vocal endurance.

-When your voice is the tool of your trade, UW Health physicians and staff understand the importance of voice use to those who depend on voice quality to perform the daily functions of a profession.
-Learn more
+UW Health physicians and staff understand the importance of voice use to those who depend on voice quality to perform the daily functions of a profession.